xcart/xcart-docs/_pages/kb_en/general_setup/moving_x-cart_to_another_location.md

 7. Remove the `<X-Cart>/var/datacache/` folder.

-## Database transfer and configuration
+## Database Transfer and Configuration

 After moving all the files, you may want to transfer the data as well.
 You can achieve this by using the default RDBMS utilites, e.g. [MySql source](https://dev.mysql.com/doc/mysql-backup-excerpt/5.7/en/reloading-sql-format-dumps.html).